Jonathan Clarkson Gibbs

-Jonathan Clarkson Gibbs, II (September 28, 1821 – August 14, 1874) was an American Presbyterian minister who served as Secretary of State and Superintendent of Public Instruction of Florida, and along with Josiah Thomas Walls, U.S. Congressman from Florida was among the most powerful black officeholders in the state during Reconstruction.
-An African-American who served during the Reconstruction era, he was the first black Florida Secretary of State.
-Jesse McCrary, who served for 5 months in 1979, was the second black Florida Secretary of State.
+Jonathan Clarkson Gibbs, II (September 28, 1821 – August 14, 1874) was an American Presbyterian minister who served as Secretary of State and Superintendent of Public Instruction of Florida, and, along with U.S. Congressman Josiah Thomas Walls, was among the most powerful black officeholders in the state during Reconstruction.
+An African American who served during the Reconstruction era, he was the first black Florida Secretary of State, holding the office over a century prior to the state's second black Secretary of State, Jesse McCrary, who served for five months in 1979.

 Early life

 Philadelphia

 Gibbs was born free in Philadelphia, Pennsylvania, on September 28, 1821.
-His father was Reverend Jonathan Gibbs I, a Methodist minister, and his mother Maria Jackson was a Baptist.
+His father was Reverend Jonathan Gibbs I, a Methodist minister, and his mother, Maria Jackson was a Baptist.
 Jonathan C. Gibbs II was the oldest of four children born to the couple.
 He grew up in Philadelphia during a time when the city was rife with anti-black and anti-abolitionist sentiments.
-Many white Northerners during this period practiced both white superiority and discrimination against blacks.
 Gibbs and his brother, Mifflin Wistar Gibbs, attended the local Free School in Philadelphia.

-Though not much is known about the details of his early life, Jonathan Clarkson Gibbs grew up in a Philadelphia where anti-black riots and violence were quite common.
+Though not much is known about the details of his early life, Jonathan Clarkson Gibbs grew up in a Philadelphia, where anti-black riots and violence were quite common.
 Following the death of his father in April 1831, Gibbs and his brother left the Free School to aid their ailing mother and earn a living.
 The young Gibbs apprenticed to a carpenter.
 Both brothers eventually converted to Presbyterianism.
-Gibbs impressed the Presbyterian assembly such that the Assembly provided financial backing for him to attend Kimball Union Academy in Meriden, New Hampshire.
+Gibbs so impressed the Presbyterian assembly that it provided financial backing for him to attend Kimball Union Academy in Meriden, New Hampshire.